Posted on Saturday, June 15th, 2024 at 9:00 am

 What’s the difference between having your juvenile record sealed or expunged?

 Sealing is when the court removes your record from the main database.
-Only the juvenile court can see sealed juvenile records, and they do not appear in most background checks.
+Only the juvenile court can see sealed juvenile records that do not appear in most background checks.
 However, they may still appear in Ohio Bureau of Criminal Investigation (BCI) background checks.

 Having your record expunged is obviously better than having it sealed.
 However, sealing your record is the first step to having it expunged.